 Trump fired Entarfer in a fit of pique after she announced weaker than expected jobs data, and also revised downwards employment figures for May and June after new data came to light.
 McEntarfer, of course claims she was just doing her job - such revisions are common occurrences, and a poor employment report was not unexpected given Trump's tariff moves - but Trump says she "RIGGED" the jobs figures "to make the Republicans, and ME, look bad".
 Furthermore, in case you didn't get the message, "The Economy is BOOMING under TRUMP".

-As with Trump's repeated threats to fire Jerome Powell, chair of the US Federal Reserve, these ad hominem attacks and threats to shoot the messenger when the message does not suit him, can only lead to a further deterioration in public trust in a system already seriously destabilized by Trump's words and actions.
+As with Trump's repeated threats to fire Jerome Powell, chair of the US Federal Reserve, and calls for another Biden-appointed Fed governor to resign over unconfirmed allegations by one of his lackeys, these ad hominem attacks and threats to shoot the messenger when the message does not suit him, can only lead to a further deterioration in public trust in a system already seriously destabilized by Trump's words and actions.

 No comments: